-A series of ghost sign projections in locations all around the world.
+A series of ghost sign projections shine a light on history, all around the world.

 The next step for light capsules involves augmented reality, a series of prints, and opening the project up for others to contribute.